hummingbird-me/kitsu-tools/README.md

 ### Contributing

+The backend uses Rails, Postgres and Redis.
+The front-end is mostly a client-side application written using Ember, though there are still legacy pages rendered by Rails and some performance-sensitive code (the library) using React.

 To get started have a look at the [development environment setup instructions](https://github.com/hummingbird-me/hummingbird/wiki/Setting-up-a-development-environment) and this [topic with ideas for helping out with Hummingbird](http://forums.hummingbird.me/t/how-to-help-out-with-hummingbird/9390).
 Before you start working be sure to read the [contribution guide](https://github.com/hummingbird-me/hummingbird/blob/master/CONTRIBUTING.md).

 If you have any questions don't hesitate to contact us!
 Feel free to drop by the [development Hipchat room](https://www.hipchat.com/gIQZzCGPS) or create a topic in the [forum dev category](http://forums.hummingbird.me/category/dev).